samhinshaw/stat540/homework/SamHinshawHomework.md

 yeast.fixed.genes <- right_join(yeast.fixed, gene.id.hits, by = "probeID")
 ```

 Okay, so we've got 5705 hits out of 10928, that's not fantastic, but could be worse.
-I got 5768 with biomaRt, but don't feel like dealing with a probe mapping to multiple gene IDs as `uniqueRows = TRUE` just wasn't working, and I couldn't seem to find the right `merge()` arguments (or how to properly use `semi_join()`).
+Originally I tried biomaRt as well and got 5768, but don't feel like dealing with a probe mapping to multiple gene IDs as `uniqueRows = TRUE` just wasn't working, and I couldn't seem to find the right `merge()` arguments (or how to properly use `semi_join()`).

 Let's pull out our answers and clean up the table.
-I'm deliberately not saving the probes without gene hits, as it was unclear in the homework.

 ```r
 yeast.genes %<>%